-At Cirencester Deer Park School, we want every pupil to be confident, competent and numerically fluent.
-In terms of knowledge and understanding this is all about ‘depth not speed’.
+At Cirencester Deer Park School, our goal is for every pupil to be confident, competent and numerically fluent.

 Teaching in Maths is enthusiastic and focused on developing pupils’ understanding of important concepts, shaping pupils’ mathematical experience to enable them to be independent, creative and curious learners.
 Pupils encounter a variety of learning opportunities with an emphasis on developing mathematical independence through rich tasks, problem solving, mathematical discussion and use of appropriate technology.
 Functional skills activities also help prepare pupils for maths beyond the classroom.